nhs-england-tools/playwright-python-blueprint/README.md

 This project is designed to provide a blueprint to allow for development teams to start quickly developing UI tests using [Playwright Python](https://playwright.dev/python/), providing the base framework and utilities to allow for initial focus on writing tests, rather than configuration of the framework itself.
 Playwright is the current mainstream UI testing tool for NHS England, as outlined on the [NHS England Tech Radar](https://radar.engineering.england.nhs.uk/).

-> NOTE: This project is currently under initial development so isn't finalised, but should work if you want to experiment with Playwright Python.

 ## Table of Contents

 - [Playwright Python Blueprint](#playwright-python-blueprint)